 Matt went on to do a PhD at Sydney University in computational cosmology "using supercomputers for simulations to learn about the formation of galaxies and the large structures in the universe."

 For the last couple of years he has worked on space weather, at the Bureau of Meteorology.
 The emphasis is on solar flares that cause the storms resulting in the spectacular southern aurora and northern lights.
 But they can also affect high frequency radio signals, affect the earth's magnetic field, disrupt GPS signals and even knock out power grids, like they did in Quebec, Canada, in 1989 affecting 6 million people.

 "There are a lot of potentially very catastrophic things that don't happen very often.
 We have systems in place to alert people for 1 in 100 year events."

-Solar flares have an 11 year cycle, and in late 2012, early 2013 they will reach their maximum.
+Solar flares have an 11 year cycle, and in late 2012 and early 2013 reached their maximum.
 Headlines warned the looming solar storms could "threaten life as we know it".
-Matt reassures the solar maximum looks like being "very, very mild."
+Matt said that this episode was "very, very mild".
 But people are far more dependent on technologies like GPS and mobile phones than they were 11 years ago.
 "There is an increasing concern in the community about whether or not it is being taken seriously enough, but it is still pretty low risk," Matt says.